top of page

 University of North Carolina Press.
 She is the 2024 winner of

-Tom Howard/John H. Reid Fiction Contest.
+Tom Howard/John H. Reid Fiction Prize.

 Author photo_edited.jpg